openstack/api-sig/guidelines/testing.rst

 -----

 There are many aspects to testing and at least as many stakeholders in their creation and use.
-Tests can operate at at least three levels:
+Tests can operate at least three levels:

 1. To validate or assist in the creation of new functionality or changes to existing code.